-Robert J. Kohlhepp(3) Robert J. Kohlhepp(3) Robert J. Kohlhepp has been a Director of Cintas since 1979.
+Robert J. Kohlhepp(3) 68 Robert J. Kohlhepp has been a Director of Cintas since 1979.
 He has been employed by Cintas since 1967 serving in various executive capacities including Vice President - Finance, Executive Vice President, President, Chief Executive Officer and Vice Chairman of the Board.
 He was elected Chairman of the Board in 2009.
-He is also a Director of Parker Hannifin Corporation, a manufacturer of motion and control technologies.
+He is also a Director of Parker Hannifin Corporation.
 He served as a director of Eagle Hospitality Properties Trust, Inc. from 2004 until 2008.
-The Board believes that Mr. Kohlhepp's long-time service to Cintas, much of which has been in an executive capacity, has given him significant experience with capital management and allocation and public company financial statement preparation, uniquely qualifying him to serve as the Chairman of the Board of Directors.
+The Board believes that Mr. Kohlhepp's long-time service to Cintas, much of which has been in an executive capacity, has given him significant experience with capital management and allocation and public company financial statement preparation, uniquely qualifying him to serve as the Chairman of the Board.